MishraShantanu/Game-Plan---League-Management/README.md

 # How to Access the Main Features of the "GamePlan" App:
-A helpful file was created to outline the steps to access the key features of our app.
+A helpful file was created to outline the features of each main page on the app.
+It is not a comprehensive list but is intended to help you access key features.
 The file is available here: [How to Access Main App Features](https://git.cs.usask.ca/test_alpha/project_1/-/wikis/How-to-Access-Main-App-Features)